Cena980/job-listing/README.md

 ## Project Overview

-The Job Listing Component is a client-rendered user interface module that enables users to browse job openings and apply real-time, client-side filtering.
+The Job Listing Component is a client-rendered user interface that enables users to browse job openings and filter them using client-side filtering.
 The filters include department, job location, job type, and optional job title search.
-The module prioritizes clarity, responsiveness, and maintainability while demonstrating structured frontend development practices.
+The module prioritizes clarity, responsiveness, and maintainability.

 ## Purpose and Scope